CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 ## Unit Testing the Store

+To test our store, we're going to create a real Redux store, configure it with our reducer, then dispatch our actions against it.
+After we write our test, we'll look at the advantages this approach gives us.

 Under `src/store/`, create a `__tests__` folder.
 Inside it, create a `restaurants.spec.js` file.
 Add the following structure:

 ```js